 Prologue tells the story of two boys trying to run away from soldiers in a sewer.
 According to the site, “in an attempt to protect his friend, one of the children tries to draw one of the soldiers away.
 However, plans don’t always work out as one would hope.”

-My Friend Rabbit Making Pizza is a short (click to watch as embedding is disabled) made with Pencil, an open-source traditional animation software that lets you trace previously-drawn raster and vector images for your next frames (with its onion skin feature).
+My Friend Rabbit Making Pizza is a short (click to watch as embedding is disabled) made with Pencil, an open-source traditional animation software that lets you trace previously-drawn raster and vector images for your next frames.

 As you can see from the sources, the Blender Nation blog is rich with links to amazing Blender-made productions so be sure to check it out for more!
 If you have favorite open-source-generated clips, you can paste the link in the comments for everyone to enjoy!